ComradOrg/www/README.md

 ### Democratized

 Group accounts or 'collectives', like @portland or @socialists, grow as existing members 'vouch for' new ones, forming webs of trust.
-Other komrades can see how many times a given person has been vouched for, both within a group and overall, but not who has vouched for them.
-In order to join a group, at least one member must vouch for you; this minimum (or 'quorum') may grow as the group grows.
+In order to join a group, at least one member must vouch for you; this minimum (or 'quorum') may grow as the group grows, or in accordance with a 'constitution' which the group votes upon.

 ### (Semi-)decentralized